ngkangting/CSS-Grid/README.md

 grid-template-columns: repeat(3, 1fr);          // Creates 3 Columns
 ```

-Lastly, we need to position the child elements into the grid.
+Lastly, we need to position the child elements in the grid.

 ```
 grid-row: 1 / 3;                                // Position elements from 1st Row to 3rd Row

 grid-column: 1 / 3;                             // Position elements from 1st Column to 3rd Column
 ```

-## CSS Grid Terminology

 ## CSS Grid Methods